forumue/2030-watch.de/README.md

 ```

-## Automatic deployment
+## (Automatic) deployment

-After pushing/merging your feature branch into the master branch Travis CI builds the static files and deploys them to GitHub Pages.
-For this Travis executes the followings steps:
+After pushing/merging your feature branch into the master branch GitHub Actions build the static files and deploys them to the gh-pages branch.
+Changes there are captured and deployed by Netlify.

 ``` bash
 # Load and assemble the current data